Last updated: June 20, 2026

 |---|---|---|---|

-| Full cup | ~90% of lateral and rear vision | Severe distraction; horses that react strongly to other horses moving alongside | Can cause anxiety in horses that need to see their surroundings to feel safe |
+| Full cup | ~90% of lateral and rear vision | Severe distraction; horses that react strongly to other horses moving alongside | Can cause anxiety in horses that need peripheral vision to feel safe |

 | French cup | ~50–60% of lateral vision | Moderate distraction; route horses; green horses being introduced to headgear | May not be enough restriction for severely distracted horses |

-| Visor | ~30–40% of lateral vision | Horses that need rivals in their field of view to stay motivated; sulkers | Less commonly used in U.S. racing than in UK/Australian racing |
+| Visor | ~30–40% of lateral vision | Horses that need rivals in their field of view to stay motivated; sulkers | Less commonly used in US racing than in UK/Australian racing |

 | One-sided cup | One side only | Horses with a specific one-directional drift or distraction on one side only | Requires accurate diagnosis of which side is causing the problem |